vir2610/Squirro-trading/README.md

 # Squirro-trading
-This is my website for future business
+This is test repo for pd